schezfaz/spot/README.md

     <a href="https://www.youtube.com/watch?v=NNI5R-eG4O8"><img src="images/spot-youtube.gif" width="auto" height="500"/></a>

-- **Search for text spotted on the internet -  Right Click & Highlight!**
+- **Search for text spotted on the internet - Highlight & Right Click!**

     Ever came across a name of a song while scrolling through reddit/instagram?
 Search for the corresponding song on Spotify to add to your playlists!